-- 1. Start the system from the IBM ServeRAID BIOS/Firmware Diskette Version 2.41 or later, if it was not previously started in step 11. - 2.
-Flash the BIOS and download the firmware by selecting item 1 from the main menu. - When the download is complete, remove the diskette from the diskette drive and press control-alt-delete to restart (reboot) the system.

-4. Allow the server to rejoin the cluster and when the server is reported in the MSCS cluster administrator as "Up" and all resources are "online", the upgrade for this server is complete.
+- 1. Start the system from the IBM ServeRAID BIOS/Firmware Diskette Version 2.41, or higher, if it was not previously started in step 11. - 2.
+Flash the BIOS/Firmware and download the firmware by selecting item 1 from the main menu. - 3.
+When the download is complete, remove the diskette from the diskette drive and press control-alt-delete to restart the system. - 4.
+Allow the server to rejoin the cluster and when the server is reported in the MSCS cluster administrator as up and all resources are online, the upgrade for this server is complete

-Upgrade the Software for the Other Node in the Cluster
+Upgrading the Software for the Other Server in a Cluster

-To upgrade the software for the other node in the cluster, do the following:
+To upgrade the software for the other server in a cluster, do the following:

-- 1. Ensure that server A is online in the cluster. - 2.
-Repeat all of the steps between "Upgrading the IBM ServeRAID Windows NT Miniport Driver" on page 56 through "Upgrading the IBM ServeRAID BIOS/Firmware Diskette" on page 56 on the other server (server B) in the cluster.
+- Ensure that Server A is online in the cluster. - 2.
+Repeat all of the steps between "Upgrading the IBM ServeRAID Windows NT Miniport Driver" through "Upgrading the IBM ServeRAID BIOS/Firmware Diskette" on the other server (Server B) in the cluster.